rabia1272/Smart-contracts-challenge1-BlockX-society/README.md

 # Smart-contracts
-This repository includes the challenge1 of blockX society related to smart contracts storing and reteriving values
+This repository includes the challenge1 of blockX society related to smart contracts, storing and reteriving values